tivanovic21/speck-contact-page/README.md

 The goal of the project was to create a functional Contact Form based on the design provided in Figma.<br>
 To communicate with the API the project is using NextJS and for sending email it is using Resend API which allows it to effortlessly send emails with attachments (not functional without API key).<br>
 In the frontend, the project is using React library for components which make up the design, as well as Tailwind CSS for styling.

+## Navigate through the project

+Main page of the project is the contact form page.
+To access it either press the Speck logo, "get in touch" button or go to [http://localhost:3000](http://localhost:3000) <br>
+The blog page is available through the navigation links by pressing the "blog" button, or by going to [http://localhost:3000/blog](http://localhost:3000/blog)

 ## Add Email sending functionality